-What is actually a trekking pole and does it matter if they are Carbon Fiber vs Aluminum Trekking Poles?
+Does it matter if your trekking poles are Carbon Fiber or Aluminum?
 In the simplest of terms, this piece of outdoor gear is just a stick with a wrist strap and a handle.
 We could even say that a simple wooden stick can serve pretty much the same purpose.

-However, using an actual trekking pole instead of a simple wooden stick comes with a couple of advantages.
+However, using an actual trekking pole instead of a simple wooden stick has several advantages.
 For example, trekking poles are adjustable – one can easily increase or decrease the length of the hiking pole and thus make it more useful.
 I have already compiled a list of the best trekking poles.

 Trekking poles are typically made out of carbon fiber or aluminum.
 The primary difference between the carbon fiber and aluminum poles is in durability and weight.
 In general, carbon fiber trekking poles are lightweight, but they’re less durable.
 Aluminum trekking poles, on the other hand, are long-lasting but at the same time heavier.